JoinColony/colonyJS/docs/_API_ColonyClient.md

 ### `startNextRewardPayout.send({ token }, options)`

 Start the next reward payout cycle.
-All the funds in the colony rewards pot for the given token will become locked until reputation holders have either waived the reward payout cycle using `waiveRewardPayouts`, which means they forfeit a given number of reward payout cycles and unlock their share of tokens for those payout cycles, or reputation holders have claimed their rewards payout using `claimRewardPayout`, which means the payout was claimed and the tokens were transferred to their account.
+All the funds in the colony rewards pot for the given token will become locked until reputation holders have claimed their rewards payout using `claimRewardPayout`.
+Reputation holders can also waive their reward payout and unlock their tokens for past reward payout cycles by using `incrementLockCounterTo`.

 **Arguments**